fatmacankara/ASCARIS/README.md

 Inside **input_files** folder, users can find files that are necessary to run the code.
 Below, explanations of the files can be found.

 - **swissmodel_structures.txt.zip** : Includes summary file for Swiss-Model structures.
 Swiss-Model summary (INDEX-metadata) files are downloaded separately for each organism from https://swissmodel.expasy.org/repository, and manually merged into a single file.
 This file must be unzipped to input_files folder prior to usage.
+Uploaded file is created on June 9, 2022.
+Please run script create_swissmodelSummary.py to generate the file for new data.
 - **domains.txt** : Includes InterPro domains simplified as in the following order *(tab separated)* --> [uniprotID      domainID        domainStartPosition     domainEndPosition]
 - **significant_domains** :  Selected domains from *domains.txt* file according to Fisher's Exact Test result.
 Fisher's Exact Test applied to all domains in the training test to assess their significance with respect to the the deleteriousness outcome. p_values is chosen as 0.01.